 States' Pursuit of Military Technology

-Since the war in Ukraine, military technology has been at the forefront on key policy discussions, whether in relation to the military aid provided to Ukraine by many of its allies and partners or Russia and Ukraine's effectiveness on the battlefield.
+Since the war in Ukraine, military technology has been at the forefront on key policy discussions, whether in relation to the military aid provided to Ukraine by many of its allies and partners or the effectiveness of the Ukrainian and Russian military on the battlefield.
 For this part of my research agenda, I examine the choices that states make in the development of their military arsenals, the role of the tools and methods of warfare in the planning for and the actual conduct of military operations, and the reasons that some technologies and practices are abandoned while others gain prominence.
 My book manuscript, “Imagining the Unimaginable: War, Weapons, and Procurement Politics,” is at the center of these research efforts.
-Beyond the book project, I am working on a number of articles, which are listed below.
+Beyond the book project, I am working on a several articles, which are listed below.

-Since the war in Ukraine, military technology has been at the forefront on key policy discussions, whether in relation to the military aid provided to Ukraine by many of its allies and partners or Russia and Ukraine's effectiveness on the battlefield.
+Since the war in Ukraine, military technology has been at the forefront on key policy discussions, whether in relation to the military aid provided to Ukraine by many of its allies and partners or the effectiveness of the Ukrainian and Russian military on the battlefield.
 For this part of my research agenda, I examine the choices that states make in the development of their military arsenals, the role of the tools and methods of warfare in the planning for and the actual conduct of military operations, and the reasons that some technologies and practices are abandoned while others gain prominence.
 My book manuscript, “Imagining the Unimaginable: War, Weapons, and Procurement Politics,” is at the center of these research efforts.
-Beyond the book project, I am working on a number of articles, which are listed below.
+Beyond the book project, I am working on a several articles, which are listed below.

 Book Project